 Tip: Try Crispy Coconut Prawns in Appetizers and Fiddle Fish Pot and Alberta Elk Stroganoff in Main Course.

 The cocktail of daily lives especially in cities is becoming profoundly uniform in this world.
 To break free from this uniformity, wilderness is a beautiful and perhaps only respite.
 This summer, I chose to visit the Banff and Jasper National Parks in the Canadian Rockies.
 These parks give us the opportunity to get lost in the lap of nature.
 So, if you are planning your next vacation choose wilderness; choose Canadian Rockies and let me know about your chronicles too.
 Pursuit’s Banff and Jasper Collection added an unforgettable charm to my trip to the Canadian Rockies, which I highly recommend.
+Also carry Lonely Planet’s guide book to Banff and Jasper.
+It came in handy during my trip.
+Get a copy of Lonely Planet’s guidebook to Banff and Jasper.
 Until my next post, adieu!The cocktail of daily lives especially in cities is becoming profoundly uniform in this world.
 To break free from this uniformity, wilderness is a beautiful and perhaps only respite. #Travel #Canada Click To Tweet

 Get my latest articles in your inbox and join 10,000+ other subscribers!